dajiaji/bhttp-js/README.md

     },
   });

-  // Decode a Request object to a BHTTP binary string. const encoder = new BHttpEncoder();
+  // Encode a Request object to a BHTTP binary string. const encoder = new BHttpEncoder();
   const binReq = await encoder.encodeRequest(req);